 GCN vs. RDNA

-The rule of thumb in the technology world is that newer equals better.
+The rule of thumb in the technology world is that newer equals superior.
 That is no different in this case.
 This doesn’t mean that GCN isn’t good, but considering the increasing demands and technological advances, it falls short of RDNA’s results.

-Something else that AMD has done in favor of RDNA was to expand the width of their SIMDs from 16 to 32, which means the size of the wavefront now matches the size of the SIMD.
+Something else that AMD has done in favor of RDNA was to expand the scope of their SIMDs from 16 to 32, which means the size of the wavefront now matches the size of the SIMD.

 RDNA vs. Navi